-The open-source software FreeSurfer can be used to extract the cortical envelope from a T1 MRI.
-It also registers the individual cortex surfaces to surface-based anatomical atlases (Desikan-Killiany, Destrieux, Brodmann).
+The open-source software FreeSurfer can be used to extract the cortical envelope from a T1/T2 MRI and register it to an atlas.
 The process is fully automatic and the results can be imported in Brainstorm with just a few mouse clicks.
 If you are using FreeSurfer, please register on their website (registration page) and cite the appropriate references.
 Note that this software is available only for Linux and MacOS.

 Set up the FreeSurfer in a csh/tcsh environment: run the following lines, or add them at the end of your $HOME/.cshrc script for permanent change.
 If you're not sure what csh is: type "echo $SHELL" to know what is the name of the shell that you use.
 If it says "/bin/tcsh" or "/bin/csh", this is for you.

 setenv FREESURFER_HOME /.../local/freesurfer setenv SUBJECTS_DIR /.../data/freesurfer/subjects setenv FUNCTIONALS_DIR /.../data/freesurfer/sessions source /.../local/freesurfer/FreeSurferEnv.csh

 Set up the FreeSurfer environment in a bash environment (add these lines at the end of your $HOME/.bashrc script):